jccvila/Bajicetal2018/Readme.txt

 Fig2D.csv: Experimental fitness landscape measurments for Citrate mutants in the DM25 Medium FigS4.csv: Experimental and predicted colony counts for all indivual competition assays.

-Fig3B.csv: Pairs of Reaction for which δ/FMAX >0.01
+Fig3.csv: Contains data for all pairs in the network which have an epistatic interaction, as defined in the main text (epsilon > 0.001)
-Fig3C.csv: Distribution of deformability for each gene in the network, measured as its degree in the network Fig3D.csv: Percentage of epistatic pairs with δ/FMAX >T as a function of T FigS6.csv: Environemntal effect of all mutants which are in the network
+FigS6.csv: Environemntal effect of all mutants which are in the network

 Fig4Bcsv: Data used to calculated ΔFitness for a single random walk starting with ACKr